Amporu/Taisim/README.md

 ## Key Features

 ### Virtual Sensors and Map Interface:
-  mir4u provides a simple interface to camera and map data, allowing you to easily integrate it with your computer vision algorithms.
+  AtomSim provides a simple interface to camera and map data, allowing you to easily integrate it with your computer vision algorithms.
   * Virtual Cameras
   * Lidars
   * Ultrasonic sensors